Departures available in 2017:

 Day 2: Hanoi

-Arrival and transfer to the hotel.
-The rest of the day will be open.
-All meals at your own expense.
+Arrival at Hanoi airport.
+Welcome and transfer your hotel.
+The rest of the day is at your own leisure.
+(Today, meals are at your own expense).

 Day 3: Hanoi